Guigui14460/recommender-system/README.md

 $ pipenv install
 ```
 Put in the root of the project, a directory named `data` at the root of the project with the all CSV files of this [Kaggle competition](https://www.kaggle.com/rounakbanik/the-movies-dataset).
-You need to launch this file to generate new CSV file and save recommender models to use them later :
+You need to launch those files to generate new CSV file and save recommender models to use them later :
 ```
 $ pipenv shell
 (test-rnrvitb) $ python main_process_data.py